Prevalence of Acute Undernutrition (MUAC, oedema) *

 2) Always collect and report gender disaggregated data (if time allows, also assess child's age to determine nutritional status across different age groups).

 3) Some countries (e.g. Ethiopia) use older 120/ 110mm cut off points as opposed to the WHO currently recommended 125/ 115mm.
 If you work in a country using older standards, report the results according to the older as well as the more recent standards.
+Always record the exact circumference (in mm), not just whether it is below or above the cut off point.

 4) Prevention-oriented projects should use this indicator only if their strategy is likely to have an impact on the nutritional status of the target population.
 If your project is too short or focuses, for example, primarily on improving agricultural production, use less ambitious indicators measuring, for example, nutritional intake (such as Individual Dietary Diversity Score) or specific nutritional practices.